hilios/jQuery.countdown/README.md

 =============================
 **A simple and html agnostic date countdown plugin for jQuery**

-[The Final Countdown](http://www.youtube.com/watch?v=9jK-NcRmVcw) is a plugin tailored to be used in any layout, withou worring with CSS of HTML.
-One of the design requirements was to fit and mimic any popular countdown styles you see out there, like Groupon.
+[The Final Countdown](http://www.youtube.com/watch?v=9jK-NcRmVcw) is a plugin tailored to be used in any layout, without worring with CSS of HTML.
+The design goal was to fit and mimic any popular countdown styles you see out there in coupons and auction sites.

-So take control of your DOM, register yours callbacks and start counting...
+Take control of your DOM, register yours callbacks and start counting...

 #### Requirements ####